codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 ## Prerequisites

-The Enhanced Financials Excel report requires a company to have both an accounting connection and the following datatypes to be synced:
+The Enhanced Financials Excel report requires a company to have both an accounting connection and the following data types synced:

 - Accounts
 - Balance Sheet